Coronavirus outbreak at Maine nursing home and jail linked back to wedding reception

 CNN reached out to Big Moose Inn for comment and did not receive a response.

-"What we've learn about Covid-19 is that it can be the uninvited guest at every single wedding, party or event in Maine," Dr. Shah said.
+"What we've learned about Covid-19 is that it can be the uninvited guest at every single wedding, party or event in Maine," Dr. Shah said.
 "The virus is where we are and then it comes home with us."

 Maine CDC continues to investigate the outbreak and spread within the state.